-Mission Statement – Our goal is to deliver a great honest quality pool cue with an original personalized design created just for you & all involving either a flat or non-existant design cost.
+Mission Statement – Our goal is to deliver a great honest quality pool cue with an original personalized design created just for you & all involving either a flat or non-existent design cost.

 “Is it just messing with your head?”

 We are ex-cue makers & for more than 10 years have dealt with the misconceptions involved in cue straightness & the sometimes misguided importance placed on it.
 We have met players who can’t make a shot once they realize their cue has even the slightest variance (whereas they were playing fine before that) to tip-top professional players who don’t even care whether a cue is straight (because they’ll whip your ass anyway).
 It can be like a bad tradesman blaming his tools.
 The fact is that, in most cases, variances of 1 – 2mm do not represent an unplayable cue & don’t affect the playing quality of the cue in any way at all.
 In fact, if you have a straight top shaft & a joiner or base variance of 2mm, it equates to an accuracy discrepancy at the point of contact of approx. one-tenth that amount.

 “Wood plays far better because it absorbs shock, but it is wood & will always act like wood.”